 Advantages of an ARM include a lower initial interest rate as compared to a fixed rate mortgage and lower initial monthly mortgage payment.
 The lower initial payment and interest rate also mean that borrowers can typically afford a larger mortgage with an ARM.
-Use our Adjustable Rate Mortgage Calculator to determine your lower initial payment with an ARM.
+Use our ARM Calculator to determine your lower initial payment with an ARM.
 Adjustable rate mortgages can also be a good option for borrowers in a high interest rate environment if you think mortgage rates will go down in the future.
 In that scenario you pay a lower interest rate initially and then you benefit further when your interest rate and payment decline if rates drop in the future.
 Predicting interest rates is highly challenging and exposes borrowers to significant risk.

 Disadvantages of an adjustable rate mortgage include the possibility that your mortgage rate and monthly payment spike in the future.
 With some ARMs your interest rate can increase by 50% or more at any adjustment period which would cause your mortgage payment to increase significantly.
 In general, ARMs are better suited for borrowers with a higher tolerance for risk or who are going to own their home for a shorter period of time (less than the length of the fixed rate period of the loan).
-Borrowers who value peace of mind and certainty should avoid the potential payment shock associated with an ARM.
+Borrowers who value peace of mind and certainty should avoid the potential risks associated with an ARM.
 By presenting the worst case scenario, our calculator quantifies the disadvantages of an ARM.